Using the Mac Pro's 2 extra onboard SATA Ports

 -Seth L."

 It may or may not be more reliable (there's been issues with some SATA cards also, some vendors have released updates (driver and/or firmware) - the worst episodes I recall were from RocketRaid card owners (driver problems) when Leopard was released last fall (although the majority of problems were reported from PPC mac owners IIRC and personally I'd not buy a Rocketraid card).
 Firmtek also released some updates (w/firmware) for their Seritek cards for Leopard (v5.3.1 - their downloads page now has v5.3.2 firmware/driver updates for their eSATA cards with a note "5.3.2 adds compatibility for Oxford 926/936 (bridge board) enclosures".)
+And of course problems can also be related to the ext. case/bridge.
+(Of course the actual hard drive can also fail and some models/series/firmware drives have had issues even with onboard SATA.
+A certain % of anything is going to fail sooner or later and no matter how rare it is that's little consolation when it happens to you.)

 AMUG has reviews of a lot of controller cards (some with impressive performance especially when paired with high-end multi-drive enclosures), although as I've said before (most recently on the Express34 card reports page) - if FW800 performance is enough for your needs, I think that's a good option to consider.
 (I use a Ministack v3 case kit with 1TB drive inside, partitioned in 3 volumes (TM, general file/Eyetv recording storage and a CCC clone of boot drive) - it's connected via FW800 and the builtin FW/USB powered hubs have been very useful.
-(I may swap the current 1TB for a cooler running WD GP 1TB though as the 7K1000 runs the fan frequently - I do not set ES to allow drive sleep.)
+(I may swap the current 1TB for a cooler running WD GP 1TB though as the 7K1000 runs the fan frequently - I do not set Energy Saver preferences to allow drive sleep.)

 (added 7/25/2008)